tobyDickinson/react-graphql-app/README.md

 ## General Comments and Next Steps

-- `src/App.tsx` is the route of the application and should be the first place to look when navigating the repo.
+- `src/App.tsx` is the root of the application and should be the first place to look when navigating the repo.

 - The app uses react-router to render different pages via the Navbar.